dell/csm-docs/content/docs/csidriver/features/powerflex.md

     prefix: "sdc-test"
 ```
 The renameSDC section is going to be used by the Node Service, it has two keys enabled and prefix:
 * `enabled`: Boolean variable that specifies if the renaming for SDC is to be carried out or not.
-Is true then the driver will perform the rename operation.
+If true then the driver will perform the rename operation.
 By default, its value will be false.
 * `prefix`: string variable that is used to set the prefix for SDC name.

 Now based on these two keys, there are certain scenarios on which the driver is going to perform the rename SDC operation: